 By offering more payment options, you’re making your customers’ lives easier, which can translate to faster payments processing.
-Mobile or digital wallets like PayPal, Google Wallet, and Apple Pay are just some of the alternative payment modes you can offer on your ecommerce site.
+Mobile or digital wallets like PayPal, Google Wallet, and Apple Pay are just some of the alternative payment modes you can offer your customers.

 Downpayment and deposit requests should be disclosed in your company’s terms and conditions.
 Generally, an amount equivalent to 20% to 50% of the commercial transaction forms part of the initial deposit.
-But because an advance payment is a risk on the buyer’s side, consider securing a bank guaranteeto dispel concerns regarding your company’s possible nonfulfillment of contractual obligations.
+Although, because an advance payment is a risk on the buyer’s side, consider securing a bank guarantee to dispel concerns regarding your company’s possible nonfulfillment of contractual obligations.

 Automate DSO and Increase Cash Flow